mailtolocom/WebAccessibilizer/readme.md

 When pressed, it opens the parameter form in order to modify the configuration for the parameter currently selected in the list of existing parameters.

-### The button to delete parameter
+### The button to delete a parameter

-When pressed, it delete the current selected parameter in the list of existing parameter.
+When pressed, it delete the current selected parameter in the list of existing parameters.
 Of course after a confirmation.

 ### the button to import parameters

-This button opens a prompt dialog in wich you can paste the code of parameters to import.
+This button opens a prompt dialog in wich you can paste the JSON code of parameters to import.
 When the parameters to import has ot been made for the current web site, it will ask you to confirm the importation.

 ### the button to export parameters